WilsonBillkia/bane/README.md

 ## Requirements
 (For the management machine)
-* A Linux or Mac machine with Python 3.5 or Python 2.7
+* A Linux or Mac machine with Python 3.5 or above
 * SSH
 (If you need to run Ansible from a Windows Box, I believe the WSL is your best bet, but overall it would be better to have a Linux / Mac management system as Ansible absolutely leverages *nix conventions to work well and it does not play nice with Windows as a matter of form, sadly.)